Private prison firms form advocacy group to rebut scrutiny

 NASHVILLE, Tenn.
-(AP) - Top private prison companies have formed an advocacy group to rebut growing backlash from Democratic presidential candidates and other industry critics.
+(AP) - Top private prison companies have formed an advocacy group to rebut a growing backlash from Democratic presidential candidates and other industry critics.

 The Day 1 Alliance announced its formation Friday.
-Nashville-based CoreCivic will provide the group’s initial funding.
+Tennessee-based CoreCivic will provide the group’s initial funding.
 Florida-based The GEO Group and Utah-based Management & Training Corporation will join in leadership roles.

-Many Democratic presidential hopefuls have proposed ending federal private prisons, while a growing number of banks have halted their financing of the industry.
+Many Democratic presidential hopefuls have proposed ending federal private prisons, while a growing number of banks have halted their financing.

 The Day 1 Alliance will promote the industry’s perspective through its website, Twitter and media relations efforts.

-For example, the group wants to clarify that its members don’t run facilities for immigrant children separated from parents.
-They each have ones that detain adult immigrants, while one CoreCivic center houses migrant mothers and their children together.
+The group wants to clarify that its members don’t run facilities for immigrant children separated from parents.
+They each have ones that detain adult immigrants, while one CoreCivic center and one GEO facility house migrant mothers and their children together.

 Sign up for Daily Newsletters